srdjan/clob/README.md

 cd clob
 ```

-2)  Next, for API development and testing change directory to ./api and install dependencies and build the project:
+2)  Next, for API development change directory to ./api, install dependencies and build the project:

 ```sh
 cd api/